Is Sleep Apnea Hereditary?

 There are three types of sleep apnea, but only obstructive sleep apnea might be hereditary:

-• Obstructive Sleep Apnea: the most common form of sleep apnea that we often associate with snoring that occurs when throat muscles relax during sleep, and there is less room to breathe
+• Obstructive Sleep Apnea: the most common form of sleep apnea, clinically known as obstructive sleep apnoea, that we often associate with snoring that occurs when throat muscles relax during sleep, and there is less room to breathe

 • Central Sleep Apnea: when asleep, your brain doesn’t send the right electrical impulses to your muscles telling you to breathe.
 According to scientific studies, central sleep apnea is not genetically passed down.
 “Some of the underlying causes of central sleep apnea, such as certain heart issues, may have a genetic component.
 However, most of the causes do not, and there’s little evidence that central sleep apnea itself is hereditary.”
 (1)